 Did you ever wonder how giant corporations such as CBS, BMW, and Sony establish their corporate images?
 And how important these company images are in promoting their respective franchises?
 Discover the answers in this online brand identity course.
 Explore through case studies the essential skills required to design logos, marketing materials, and advertising programs to establish and promote a corporate identity.
 You'll be designing or redesigning company identities for both existing companies and newly established businesses.

 How does a company and organization project a coherent identity that's as recognizable as a human personality?
-Lesson One explores the history, purpose, and possibilities of corporate identity.
-The lesson presents the concept of experienced value and how it relates to visual design and includes case studies of CBS and BMW.
+We will explore the history, purpose, and possibilities of corporate identity.
+This session presents the concept of experienced value and how it relates to visual design and includes case studies of CBS and BMW.

 Where do company logos come from and how do they evolve?
-Lesson Two looks at the reasons for identity overhauls and how to make the most of change.
+This week, we will look at the reasons for identity overhauls and how to make the most of change.
 Case studies of British Airways, Texaco, and others are discussed to explore the connection between company identities and changes in national and worldwide consciousness.

 What skills do you need to design a great company logo or communicate with a corporate client?
-These characteristics will be discussed in Lesson Three so you can work professionally and with the needs of clients and consumers in mind.
+These characteristics will be discussed this week so you can work professionally and with the needs of clients and consumers in mind.
 A case study documenting the evolution of the BBC identity will be explored.

 A company logo is merely cosmetic without a strong product to back it up, and we'll look at the role the product plays in a company design in this lesson.
 Specifically, you'll explore how identity is presented through product designs from Apple and Sony.